 The Calvin T. Ryan Library staff, in partnership with the classroom faculty, Academic Success staff and other members of the UNK community, provide students with opportunities to develop skills that support their current educational pursuits, further their career opportunities, enrich their personal lives, and, ultimately, prepare them for lifelong learning.

 The library building was originally constructed in 1963, with an addition in 1983.
 It provides seating and services for more than 890 students, including group study rooms, lounge seating, individual study carrels, two computer labs, a coffee shop, and a multimedia production and practice room equipped with specialized production, presentation and website development software for student use.
 In recent years further changes have been made, including the addition of the first Learning Commons at a state college or university in Nebraska.
-The 4,800 square foot Learning Commons houses the UNK Writing Center, Academic Peer Tutoring, additional group study rooms, and other services and activities focused on student academic success.
+The 4,800 square foot Learning Commons houses the UNK Writing Center, Subject Tutoring, additional group study rooms, and other services and activities focused on student academic success.